 Any condition that decreases your blood flow increases your chances of getting gangrene, including:

 - Weakened immune system

 There are two main types of gangrene:

-Dry gangrene: More common in people with diabetes and autoimmune diseases, dry gangrene usually affects the hands and feet.
-It develops when blood flow to the affected area is impaired, usually as a result of poor circulation.
-In this type, the tissue dries up and may be brown to purplish-blue to black in color and often falls off.
-Unlike other types of gangrene, infection is typically not present in dry gangrene.
-However, dry gangrene can lead to wet gangrene if it becomes infected.
+Dry gangrene: This is more common in people who have vascular disease, diabetes, and autoimmune diseases.
+It usually affects your hands and feet.
+It happens when something -- often, poor circulation -- blocks blood flow to a certain area.
+As your tissue dries up, it changes color.
+It may be brown to purplish-blue to black.
+The tissue often falls off.
+Unlike with other types of gangrene, you typically don’t have an infection.
+But dry gangrene can lead to wet gangrene if it becomes infected.

-Wet gangrene: Unlike dry gangrene, wet gangrene almost always involves an infection.
-Injury from burns or trauma where a body part is crushed or squeezed can rapidly cut off blood supply to the affected area, causing tissue death and increased risk of infection.
-The tissue swells and blisters and is called "wet" because of pus.
-Infection from wet gangrene can spread quickly throughout the body, making wet gangrene a very serious and potentially life-threatening condition if not treated quickly.
+Wet gangrene: This type almost always involves an infection.
+Burns or trauma in which a body part is crushed or squeezed can quickly cut off blood supply to the area, killing tissue and raising the odds of infection.
+The tissue swells and blisters; it’s called "wet" because it causes pus.
+Infection from wet gangrene can spread swiftly around your body.

 Types of wet gangrene include:

 Internal gangrene: This is gangrene that affects your internal organs.
 It’s usually related to an infected organ such as your appendix or colon.

 Gas gangrene: Gas gangrene is rare but especially dangerous.
 It happens when you get an infection deep inside your body, such as inside muscles or organs, usually because of trauma.
 Bacteria called clostridia release dangerous toxins or poisons, along with gas that can be trapped in your tissue.
 Your skin may become pale and gray and make a crackling sound when pressed.
 Without treatment, gas gangrene can be deadly within 48 hours.